 La Conner is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 939 people and two constituent neighborhoods, La Conner is the 242nd largest community in Washington.

 La Conner home prices are not only among the most expensive in Washington, but La Conner real estate also consistently ranks among the most expensive in America.

-La Conner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, La Conner is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, La Conner is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in La Conner who work in food service (14.98%), maintenance occupations (12.89%), and teaching (11.15%).

 La Conner is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of people in La Conner who are college-educated is somewhat higher than the average US community of 21.84%: 26.77% of adults in La Conner have at least a bachelor's degree.
+The overall education level of La Conner is somewhat higher than in the average US city of 21.84%: 26.77% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in La Conner in 2010 was $27,928, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $111,712 for a family of four.
 However, La Conner contains both very wealthy and poor people as well.